Naomi-QYang/MavenMarket_Retail_Performance-Customers_Analytics/README.md

 ## ⭐ Project Overview
 This project analyses the performance of Maven Market, a multi-national grocery chain with stores across Canada, Mexico and the US.

-The dashboard was designed from a FP&A and commercial analytics perspective, with the objective of moving beyond descriptive reporting to identify the key drivers behind changes in *Sales, Customer behaviour, Products and Stores Performance*.
+The report was designed from a FP&A and commercial analytics perspective, with the objective of moving beyond descriptive reporting to identify the key drivers behind changes in *Sales, Customer behaviour, Products and Stores Performance*.
 It allows users to move from an executive-level view into detailed store, product and customer analysis through interactive slicers, dynamic measures and drill-through functionality.

 ## 🎯 Business Objectives
-The dashboard was developed to help managers answer 4 key questions:
+The report was developed to help managers answer 4 key questions:

 ***1. How is the business performing?***
  * How are sales, transactions trending?